zng-ui/zng/crates/zng-ext-font/README.md

 #### `"hyphenation_embed_all"`
 Embed hyphenation dictionaries.

-See the `hyphenation` for more details.
+See the `hyphenation` crate for more details.

 #### `"svg"`
 Enable support for SVG image glyphs.